Clark signs 11 new players

 So far he has signed 11 players ahead of the new season and appointed Gary Neasham as the club physio.

-Clark has re-signed Ryan Hutchinson, Lewis Horner, Jack Butler and Robbie Dale from the side that finished 6th last season and has worked hard to bring others through the door.
+Clark has re-signed Ryan Hutchinson, Lewis Horner, Jack Butler and Robbie Dale from the side that finished sixth last season and has worked hard to bring others through the door.

 So far Tom Devitt has joined from Gateshead, Anthony Callaghan from South Shields, Michael Sweet from Consett and four players from Newcastle Benfield – defender Rhys Evans, midfielder Joe Robson and strikers Jake Orrell and Dale Pearson.
 James Martin also registered with the club but has decided to pursue other opportunities.

-“They all have a real desire to play at this level and improve, but they also want to kick on and play at the highest level possible which is what excited me about this job.
+Clark said: “They all have a real desire to play at this level and improve, but they also want to kick on and play at the highest level possible, which is what excited me about this job.

 “I want to develop young players, I want to develop a squad and give them the opportunity to showcase their talents.